jessepav/lacygoill-wiki-backup/terminal/colors.md

 urxvt and  xterm are exceptions;  they allow you to  redefine all colors  of the palette via `~/.Xresources`.

----
+### How to do it at run time?

-Also, in some terminals, you can still use the sequence:
+In some terminals, you can use this sequence:

     OSC 4 ; c ; spec ST

-to change a color of the palette.
-Where `c`  is the index (in  the palette) of the  color you want to  change, and `spec` is the name of a color or an RGB specification.

-Try this:
+            │   │
+            │   └ desired color
+            └ index of the color in the palette

+`spec` can be a name or RGB specification as per XParseColor.
+The latter includes the syntax `#RRGGBB`.
+`#RRGGBB` is an old and not encouraged syntax (see `man XParseColor`).

+To test the sequence, first run:

     $ palette

-Look at the color 159 (it's cyan).
+And look at the color 159 (it's cyan).
+Then run:

-    $ printf '\e]4;159;yellow\e\\'
+    $ printf '\e]4;159;yellow\a'

 The  color of  the  characters  displaying `159`  should  immediately change  to yellow; if it doesn't, it means the terminal doesn't support the sequence.

-#
+#### How to change several colors in one single command?

+Any number of `c`/`spec` pairs may be given.

+    OSC 4 ; c1 ; spec1 ; c2 ; spec2 ; ... ; ST

+Example:

+    $ printf '\e]4;0;red;1;green\a'
+                   ├───┘ ├─────┘
+                   │     └ set the color 1 to green
+                   └ set the color 0 to red

+#### How to reset all the colors to their default values?

+Restart a new terminal.

+If you're  inside tmux, first  close the terminal  or detach, then  re-attach to your tmux session.

+##
 # True Color
 ## What's the benefit of true color?